REEL BREAKDOWN

 7. Still Life

 Created in Maya, textured and rendered in Arnold.
-I was responsible for set dressing, shading and lighting.
+I was responsible for set dressing, shading, and lighting.
 This project was inspired by a painting made by Alexei Butirskiy.
-The colors he used captured my eye immediately so I wanted to do my own reading on it!
-I wanted to combine hints of red, green, blue and orange but still making sure I had a balanced look.
+The colors he used captured my eye immediately, so I wanted to do my own reading on it!
+I wanted to combine hints of red, green, blue, and orange while still making sure I had a balanced look.